Jonathan2251/lbd/source/otherinst.rst

 The semantic of C operator **>>** for negative operand is dependent on implementation.
-Most compiler translate it into “shift with sign extension fill”, for example, Mips **sra** is the instruction.
+Most compilers translate it into “shift with sign extension fill”, and Mips **sra** is this instruction.
-Following is the Micosoft web site explanation,
+Following is the Micosoft web site's explanation,

 .. note:: **>>**, Microsoft Specific